| Magana’s Marathon:

 I missed Magana’s

-but Susie says they did some nice combinations, seemed to
+in the lobby, but Susie says they did some nice combinations,

 |